 I use a series of photographs of models as a reference to lighting and facial structure, but the emotional content comes from found photos or stills from documentary films, and from imagination.
 The reason for this is that what I am interested in is really a fleeting moment which is incidental and doesn’t happen in the studio; these moments are very rarely caught in their intensity by a documentary photographer and should not be faked.
 So my paintings are a synthesis of imagination, model, found resources and memory.

 -Your architectural paintings show an atmosphere of loneliness and abandonment, with strange perspectives.
-Is having spent your childhood in an Eastern European country of significance to these paintings (where do you get your examples …photography?).
+Is having spent your childhood in an Eastern European country of significance to these paintings?
+Where do you get your examples …photography?.

 Actually, Yugoslavia was an independent, South-East European country and different than countries of former Eastern Block in that there was no seclusion from the rest of the world.
 It was a mixture of Slavic cultures with Austro-Hungarian, Turkish and some Mediterranean and Jewish influences; it was Socialist, not Communist, and not isolated from the influence of either West or East.
-It was a relatively poor country, though, with an exceptionally bloody history, and a contrast between quite evolved city life and a primitive rural core.
+It was a relatively poor country (by European standards) with an exceptionally bloody history, and a huge contrast between quite evolved city life and a primitive rural core.
 As a child, I felt the presence of that weight of history, and also a strange paranoia that something bad will inevitably happen.
 Also I was always appalled by the way people treated animals and the environment, which I saw as similar to the images and descriptions of wars and destruction I was reading about and watching in tv documentaries... but I think that this is also more related to the particular time I grew up in, rather than the place.
 In any case, I don’t think that much of this is cultural, but individual.
 Even though I had a very supportive and strong family, I was a sensitive, not very well socialized and often lonely child, who did not fit in, did not like her surroundings most of the time, and had a tendency to frequently get angry at 'the injustices of the world'.

 - Your last paintings seem to be lighter in theme and color.
 Has something changed in your life or work lately?

-I’m not even sure I know what change you are talking about.
 There have always been shifts back and forth in my work, and they are due to the fact that I explore the different ends of my ‘spectrum’ of interest.
 For example I mentioned before that my portraits are usually about the effects of an ‘event’ or a series of ‘events’ (usually malevolent) on a person; this can be long term or short term, it can be permanent or transitory, before or after.
 Within this range there are many possibilities - from explosive expression to internal conflict, from hate to quiet resignation.
 The series you mentioned was more passive and quieter more resigned and sedated.
 To me there is not much essential difference here.
 I am still exploring the same questions.